Disclaimer: I do not own Doctor Who, I only own the Hatter.

 "They think your drunk," the Hatter tried not to smile.

 "You're not fooling any one, mate!" two men driving past yelled out of the window.

 The Doctor looked Donna up and down as the Hatter shook her head.

 "Must I do everything?" the Hatter stepped past them, putting her fingers on her mouth and whistled.
 The Doctor and Donna winced, covering their ears.
-But at least it made one of the taxis stop in front of them, "Brides first," the Hatter smiled and gestured to Donna to get in first followed by the Doctor and last the Hatter.
+But at least it made one of the taxis stop in front of them, "Brides first," the Hatter smiled and gestured to Donna to get in first, followed by the Doctor, and lastly herself.